 Rombout Hijma is registered in the law fields register of the Dutch Bar Association in the fields of Migration Law and Asylum- and Refugee Law.
 He is a member of the Union of Asylum Lawyers- and Jurists in the Netherlands (VAJN) and of the Specialisation Association of Migration-Lawyers (SVMA).

-He is a member of the Asylum Committee of the Dutch Refugee Council (Vluchtelingenwerk Nederland) and since 2015 a member of the peer review committee for asylum lawyers.
+He is a member of the Asylum Committee of the Dutch Refugee Council (Vluchtelingenwerk Nederland) and from 2015 till 2022 a member of the peer review committee for asylum lawyers.
 He is registered by the Dutch Bar Association as a peer reviewer in the field of asylum law.

 Rombout Hijma is a member of the refugees working group of the Dutch Refugee Council and of the immigrants working group (WRV) of the Association of Migration Law (Stichting Migratierecht).
 From 1999 to 2011 he taught at OSR Juridische Opleidingen [Legal Training] in Utrecht.
 He was also chairman of the appeals committie of the University Assistance Fund (UAF) for refugees in Utrecht.